-Accounting for almost half of all childhood brain tumors, astrocytomas are tumors that arise in brain cells called astrocytes, star-shaped cells in the central nervous system that support neurons and help remove debris.
-Astrocytomas can be further divided into the following types:
+Accounting for almost half of all childhood brain tumors, astrocytomas are tumors that arise in brain cells resembling astrocytes, star-shaped cells in the central nervous system that support neurons and help remove debris.
+Historically, astrocytomas have been divided into the following types:

-Also, diffuse pontine gliomas (a type of brain stem glioma) are highly malignant astrocytomas that occur in a very delicate part of the brain.
+Diffuse pontine gliomas (DIPGs) are highly malignant astrocytomas that occur in a very delicate part of the brain.
+They are a type of brain stem glioma.
 Surgery cannot be done safely, and patients are usually treated with radiation therapy and may be candidates for new investigational treatments.
 Prognosis is very guarded.

 Ependymomas develop within the ependymal cells lining the brain’s ventricles (a series of fluid filled cavities in the brain) and are treated with surgery and often radiation therapy.
-Ependymomas, unlike astrocytomas, typically do not spread into normal, surrounding brain tissue.
 Children who have ependymomas that cannot be completely surgically removed are often also treated with chemotherapy.
-Though there are no treatments unique to ependymomas, radiation therapy is an extremely important part of the typical treatment plan, often including the use of intensity modulated radiation therapy (IMRT), a targeted treatment that delivers high-doses of radiation to tumor cells while sparing surrounding healthy tissue.
+Though there are no treatments unique to ependymomas, radiation therapy is an extremely important part of the typical treatment plan.

 Germ Cell Tumors